awsdocs/amazon-aurora-user-guide/doc_source/UsingWithRDS.IAMDBAuth.DBAccounts.md

 ```

 The specified database account should have the same name as the IAM user or role\.
 In this example, both the database account and the IAM user or role are named `db_userx`\.

+Note that a PostgreSQL database user can use either IAM or Kerberos authentication but not both, so this user can't also have the `rds_ad` role\.
+This also applies to nested memberships\.
+For more information, see [ Step 7: Create Kerberos authentication PostgreSQL logins ](postgresql-kerberos-setting-up.md#postgresql-kerberos-setting-up.create-logins)\.